h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

      - ``Stratified`` (which will stratify the folds based on the response variable for classification problems)

 -  `metalearner_fold_column <algo-params/fold_column.html>`__: (Cannot be used at the same time as ``nfolds``) Specify the name of the column that contains the cross-validation fold assignment per observation for cross-validation of the metalearner.
 The column can be numeric (e.g. fold index or other integer value) or it can be categorical.
 The number of folds is equal to the number of unique values in this column.

+-  `metalearner_nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation of the metalearning algorithm.
+If you want to compare the cross-validated performance of the ensemble model to the cross-validated performance of the base learners or other algorithms, you should make use of this option.
+This option defaults to ``0`` (no cross-validation).

 -  `metalearner_params <algo-params/metalearner_params.html>`__: If a ``metalearner_algorithm`` is specified, then you can also specify a list of customized parameters for that algorithm (for example, a GBM with ``ntrees=100``, ``max_depth=10``, etc.)